Scorecard

 Current Comfort Level

-- Maximizing clarity and efficiency by following standard naming conventions for branches, commits, and repositories.
+• Maximize clarity and efficiency by following standard naming conventions and documentation for branches, commits, and repositories.

-- Creating deliberate version history and protecting work with consistent use of
+• Create deliberate version history and protect work with consistent use of add, commit, and push.

 Immediate Next Steps (1–2 months)